MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ClientAccessArray.md

 ## DESCRIPTION
 You can create a load balanced array of Client Access server computers.
 The New-ClientAccessArray cmdlet creates an object that represents this load balanced array.
 You can then manage the load balanced array as a single object.

 You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Client Access server array settings" entry in the Client Access Permissions topic.
+Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
+To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).

 ## EXAMPLES